Vermilion Energy

-Vermilion Energy is an international oil and gas producer based in Calgary, Canada.
+Vermilion Energy is an international energy producer based in Calgary, Canada.
 It has operations in North America, Europe and Australia.
 Vermilion is listed on the Toronto Stock Exchange and the New York Stock Exchange.

 History

-Vermilion began in 1994 as Vermilion Resources Ltd, an Alberta focused oil and gas company.
-Vermilion had its initial public offering on the Alberta Stock Exchange in April 1996 for $0.10 per share.
-In 1997, it entered to the French market.
+Vermilion was founded in 1994 as a Canadian oil and gas exploration and production company focused on assets in Alberta, Canada.

+In 1997, Vermilion took the highly innovative step of expanding internationally through the acquisition of oil-producing assets in France.
+Since that time, Vermilion has continued to add assets to its portfolio focusing on three core regions: North America, Europe and Australia.
+Vermilion has successfully leveraged its international diversification to outperform the relevant energy and broad market indices over the long-term.

 The company changed its status to that of a trust in December 2002 when it became known as Vermilion Energy Trust for eight years; in September 2010, it converted back to a corporation.

 In 2004, Vermilion started to operate in the Netherlands.
+The following year in 2005, Vermilion completed an acquisition of 60% of the offshore Wandoo field and platform located on the northwest shelf of Australia.

 Vermilion acquired an 18.5% non-operating stake in the Corrib field in the Republic of Ireland from Marathon Oil in 2009, which grew to 20% along with operatorship when Royal Dutch Shell exited the project in 2018.
 In 2021, Vermilion acquired Equinor's 36.5% stake for $434 million (€382 million), increasing its share of the gas field to 56.5%.

 In March 2013, Vermilion began trading on the NYSE under the ticker symbol "VET".
 Vermilion entered the US market with the acquisition of properties in the Powder River Basin of northeastern Wyoming in 2014.
-Vermilion acquired a 25% contractual participation interest in a four partner consortium in Germany from GDF Suez in February 2014.
+Vermilion acquired a 25% non-operated interest in four producing natural gas fields in Germany from GDF Suez in February 2014.
+Also that year, Vermilion was awarded its first concession in Hungary, representing Vermilion’s initial entry into Central and Eastern Europe.

 In April 2018, Vermilion announced the acquisition of Spartan Energy, a Saskatchewan-focused light oil producer, for $1.4 billion.
+The following year, Vermilion drilled two successful natural gas wells in Croatia.

+The strategic acquisition of Leucrotta Exploration was announced on May 31, 2022, marking Vermilion’s entry into the prolific Montney resource play in Canada.

+In February 2024, Vermilion Energy announced the acquisition of Westbrick Energy Ltd.

 Operations

-In Canada, Vermilion's operations are focused in the West Pembina/Drayton Valley region of Alberta and the Northgate Region of southeast Saskatchewan.
-In West Pembina, Vermilion has the potential for three significant development projects sharing the same surface infrastructure:
+In Canada, Vermilion's operations are focused in the West Pembina region near Drayton Valley in Alberta, in the Peace River Arch in northeast British Columbia and northwest Alberta and the Northgate Region of southeast Saskatchewan and southwest Manitoba.